Healthcare Insurance and Medicare in Australia for PR Holders and Immigrants

 • Norway

-How to Claim for Medicare as Visitors
+How to Claim Medicare as Visitors

 Private Health Insurance for Visitors

-Healthcare for 457 Visa Holder
+Healthcare for 457 Visa Holders

-The condition 8501 of the visa application asks the visa holder to maintain proper arrangements for their healthcare while in Australia.
+Condition 8501 of the visa application asks the visa holder to maintain proper arrangements for their healthcare while in Australia.

 If you are a 457 visa holder and any private health insurer provides insurance to you, you should make sure to collect the letter of verification and show it to DIAC while claiming the insurance.